flochai/flochai/README.md

 ## About

 - Career-changer from education, now diving deep into DevOps
-- Preparing for the CKAD, already KCNA and PCEP certified
+- Preparing for the CKA, SAA and LFCS, already KCNA, CKAD and PCEP certified
 - Focused on learning by doing: building a homelab, diving into AWS for the summer and snake charming
 - Documenting the process to share what works — and what breaks